Xilinx/video-sdk/v2.0/_sources/examples/ffmpeg/tutorials.rst.txt

 - ``-low_latency 1``

-  + This flag disables the Decoder's ability to handle out-of-order frames (i.e. B-Frames).
-Decoding I and P frames only decreases the latency of the system.

-  + **If your stream contains B-Frames, you will receive a corrupt output**
+  + This flag enables low-latency decoding

+  + **B-frames are not supported in this mode**.

   + Remove ``-low_latency 1`` from the command line if your input has B-Frames

+- ``-splitbuff_mode 1``

+  + This flag configures the decoder in split/unsplit input buffer mode, which reduces latency by handing off buffers to the next pipeline stage earlier.

+  + This flag must be enabled together with the ``low_latency`` one to reduce decoding latency.

 - ``-filter_complex``